dunlapww/dunlapww/README.md

 <img align="center" src="https://github.com/dunlapww/dunlapww/blob/main/icons/mtn_landscape_welcome.png" width="1000"/>

-### Hey there!
-I'm Will, I'm currently finishing up the backend software development program at the Turing School in Denver.
+### I'm Will, I'm currently finishing up the backend software development program at the Turing School in Denver.
 My work has primarily been in Ruby/Rails, but I've recently been dabbling in Javascript and Python.
 Checkout some of my work!

 <!--
 **dunlapww/dunlapww** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.